Back Professions

 If you're working with a critical document, ask explicitly: "Have you actually read the middle sections?
 Quote one sentence from page 100."
 If Claude can't, you may need to chunk the document.

 Claude Sonnet 4 is the strongest long-document model that's broadly available.
-For documents over 200K tokens (roughly 500+ pages of dense text), Gemini 2.5 Pro's 2M-token context is the only option — but Claude is more accurate within its limit.
+For documents over 200K tokens (roughly 500+ pages of dense text), Gemini 2.5 Pro's 2M-token context is the only option - But Claude is more accurate within its limit.
+See Claude vs Gemini for the head-to-head.

-Both are available on AskAI.free Pro with a 7-day free trial.
+Both models are available on AskAI.free Pro with a 7-day free trial.

 How long is 200K tokens?